-- A. This Section includes a complete irrigation system including but not limited to; wells, pumps, piping, valves, sprinklers, heads, specialties, controls, and wiring for pumps and automatic control of the well pumps and irrigation system. - B. Include all submittals, permits, and requirements associated with federal, state, and local requirements and regulations. - C. All new landscaping to be irrigated.
-This includes new sod, ground cover, trees, shrubs, and raised planters. - D. All Landscape and Civil contract drawings and specifications shall be coordinated and take precedence over these specifications.
+- A. This Section shall include a complete irrigation system including but not limited to; wells, pumps, piping, valves, sprinklers, heads, specialties, controls, and wiring for pumps and automatic control of the well pumps and irrigation system. - B. Include all submittals, permits, and requirements associated with federal, state, and local requirements and regulations.